 An important part of becoming a Christian is turning away from sin and turning to God.
 The technical term for this is “repentance”.
-Repentance begins when you realise and admit that you have sinned: that you have thought, said and done countless wrong, hurtful, and unhealthy things.
+Repentance begins when we realise and admit that we have sinned: that we’ve thought, said and done countless wrong, hurtful, and unhealthy things.
 When we become aware of just how miserable and hopeless our sin really is, we will want to ask God for his forgiveness, his help, and his salvation.
 God promises to forgive our sin when we turn to him.

 Regeneration and the Holy Spirit

-When you put your faith in Jesus and decide to follow him, God comes and lives inside you through his Holy Spirit.
-The Holy Spirit comes and renews (or regenerates) your own spirit.
+When we put our faith in Jesus and decide to follow him, God comes and lives with, or within, us through his Holy Spirit.
+The Holy Spirit comes and renews (or regenerates) our own spirit.
 This is often called being “born again”.
 This is a vitally important first step of the process of salvation.
-You receive the Holy Spirit and become “born again” simply through faith – by entrusting your life to Jesus.
+We receive the Holy Spirit and become “born again” simply through faith—by entrusting our life to Jesus.

-Some people are very aware of the moment when the Holy Spirit takes up residence inside them, others are not.
-The Holy Spirit sets a person apart as especially belonging to God.
+Some people are very aware of the moment when the Holy Spirit takes up residence with them, others are not.
+Nevertheless, the Holy Spirit sets a person apart as especially belonging to God.

 The Holy Spirit will also point out some of our faults from time to time, and help us to overcome them.
 This can be a difficult, slow and painful process at times.
 The Christian life involves perseverance and endurance.
-However the Christian journey is also exciting and fulfilling as you walk closely with God.
+However the Christian journey is also exciting and fulfilling when we walk closely with God.